wfp/designsystem/wfp/react/readme.md

 # UN Core Design System

-This package shows the usage of UN Core for creating your own design system.
+This package is a sample implementation of the UN Core for creating your own design system.